drevanzyl/blog/content/home/hero.md

 #   label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 label = 'or scroll down to learn more about the website and author.'
 +++

-**A website dedicated to teaching you something about using data to understand the world.**